 Today, just 15% of all Americans still smoke cigarettes.
 However, among those with less than a high school diploma, the rate is nearly three times as high.
 And lung cancer rates among this latter segment are twice as high as the rate among more educated urban dwellers.

 In other words, poor and less-educated Americans are smoking more and dying more than any other demographic group.
 The question is why.

 Many public advocates are quick to blame the tobacco companies – for good reason.
 After settling a slew of high-profile lawsuits that diverted billions of tobacco profits into “cessation” campaigns, many companies have targeted pro-tobacco advertising at some of the most vulnerable segments of the populace, data shows.

-And because tobacco ads have been banned from the airwaves and few are found on billboards, tobacco companies have increasingly relied on new advertising vehicles such as supplying signs and displays to gas stations and convenience stores.
+And because tobacco ads have been banned from the airwaves and few are found on billboards, tobacco companies have increasingly relied on new advertising vehicles such as storefront signs and displays in gas stations and convenience stores.

 Companies are also getting more sophisticated in their targeting of niche consumer segments, especially women.
 A 2014 study found that companies had singled out military wives, low-income inner-city minority women, ‘discount-susceptible’ older female smokers and less-educated young white women.